DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks

-\subheading{Attack Strategies.} We consider a scenario where an attacker steals the victim's ResNet18 model trained on CIFAR10 and performs transfer learning with the MNIST dataset with a learning rate $0.1$.
-We observe the TPR and model accuracy for every 10 epochs until 40 epochs.
-The transfer leaned model accuracy increases slightly from 99.34\% to 99.49\%.
-For the negative suspect model, we train ResNet18 directly on MNIST with the same settings.
+In the TLA scenario, an attacker steals the victim's ResNet18 model trained on CIFAR10 and performs transfer learning with the MNIST dataset using a learning rate of 0.1 while freezing the lower 30\% layer.
+We examine the performance of \sysname at four different epochs (2, 4, 6, and 8).

-\subheading{Efficacy.} As Table~\ref{tb:tla_results} shows, the average TPR of the four TLA models with different training epochs is 86.11\% (5.22), and the average TNR of the four benign models with different training epochs is 99.57\% (0.38).
-There is not much difference between training epochs, and overall it shows high accuracy in detecting transfer learning attacks.